 - Communicates with Administrative Supervisor to assure necessary resources are made available.

-Licensure as a Registered Nurse in the State of Wisconsin.
+- Current licensure as a Registered Nurse in the State of Wisconsin.

-3-5 years acute clinical nursing experience required.
+- 3-5 years acute clinical nursing experience required

-Experience with eMR required.
+- Experience with eMR required

-Bachelors' Degree is required.
+- Bachelors' Degree is required

-About SSM Health St. Mary's Hospital - Madison:
+St. Mary's Hospital – Madison –

 St. Mary's is a 440-bed tertiary referral hospital offering inpatient and outpatient treatment and diagnostic services in primary care and nearly all specialties.
 Medical/surgical areas of special focus include the Family Birth Center, pediatrics, Neuroscience Center, geriatrics, orthopedics, emergency services and more.
 St. Mary's is affiliated with the University of Wisconsin School of Medicine's three-year family practice residency program.
 Since 1912, St. Mary's has provided service to much of south-central Wisconsin including Dane County and 17 other nearby counties.
 In the growing city of Sun Prairie, northeast of Madison, St. Mary's Emergency Clinic provides services to more than 30,000 residents.